-Active farming - undertaking agricultural activity
+Active farming - undertaking agricultural activity and the "Negative List"

 An important part of being eligible to apply for the Basic Payment Scheme, is being able to meet the requirements of being a "farmer" who undertakes an "agricultural activity".
 These separate but related requirements are explained below.